sargalias/old-personal-website/posts/Programming first principles/10. First principle - Principle of least knowledge/Programming first principles - 10. First principle - Principle of least knowledge.md

 This applies the principle of least knowledge.
 Code using the class only knows about a few public functions and nothing else.
 Everything else is hidden and inaccessible.

 Even though a language like JavaScript does not have a formal concept of private methods (yet), the principle and its importance are exactly the same.
 The same negative consequences will be paid by not adhering to the principle.
-The same concept should be introduced to avoid those consequences.
+The same concept should be applied to avoid those consequences.

 **HashMap example**